-The main contribution of this paper is a condition on the uncertainty set $\mathcal M$ that guarantees equivalence of these optimization problems, that is for \eqref{eq:main}.
-If \eqref{eq:main} holds, then the non-convex problem (lhd of equation \eqref{eq:main}) is converted into the convex problem (rhd of equation \eqref{eq:main}), providing huge convenience, which in turn helps to solve the minimax problem \eqref{eq:opt}.
-The equivalence \eqref{eq:main} has been established for some special cases of $h^*$ and $\mathcal M$ and we refer to the literature review in the introduction.
+The main contribution of this paper is a sufficient condition on the uncertainty set $\mathcal M$ that guarantees equivalence of these optimization problems, that is \eqref{eq:main} holds.
+We will also obtain a necessary condition.
+If \eqref{eq:main} holds, then the non-convex problem (the left-hand side of \eqref{eq:main}) is converted into the convex problem (the right-hand side of \eqref{eq:main}), providing huge convenience, which in turn helps to solve the minimax problem \eqref{eq:opt}.